Applying for a rental property

 When you apply for a rental property, you may be competing with many other people also interested in the same place.

-• be on time for appointments and inspections
+- being on time for appointments and inspections

-• respect the property you are visiting
+- respecting the property you are visiting

-• introduce yourself and answer questions politely
+- introducing yourself and answering questions politely

-• have a list of any questions you want to ask about the property
+- having a list of any questions you want to ask about the property

-• provide all the required documents with your tenancy application so the landlord/agent doesn’t have to contact you for more information.
+- providing all the required documents with your tenancy application so the landlord/agent doesn’t have to contact you for more information.

 When applying for a rental property, the landlord or agent will check your references and whether you are listed on a tenancy database.
 If you know you are listed on a tenancy database, talk to the landlord or agent about this before you submit your application.